noUsernamesLef7/noUsernamesLef7.github.io/personal/index.md

 ---
 layout: default
-date: 2021-04-23
+date: 2022-08-14
 author: Jason Brown
 title: Personal Pages
 ---
 This section will contain a collection of miscellaneous items.
-I have a wide variety of hobbies and interests that will be represented here, if they aren't already.
+I have a wide variety of hobbies and interests that will eventually be represented here, if they aren't already.

 ## [Recipes](recipes)
 A collection of my favorite recipes.